niaguraa/COMP6573001-2021-Clyde/README.md

 Create the Public Subnets.
 In my case, I create 2 Public Subnets with different regions.
 Then enable the "Enable auto-assign public IPv4 address" in Subnet settings.

+**4. Create Route Tables**

+Create a new Route Table, then connect the previous subnets to it.
+Assign the public subnets to public route table.
+*note: What differs public subnet to private is that Public Subnet has Internet Gateway attached to the Route Table*